yuntaodu/PS_code/README.md

 # PS
-This repository contains the author's implementation in Pytorch for method PS of SFDA method.
+This repository contains the implementation in Pytorch for method PS of SFDA method.

 ## Environment Requirement
 - python 3.6.5